 This was another piece written for Northern Virginia Today – print edition – newspaper.
 Since I do not get paid for my writing, I am able to share works on line after publication.
 This was submitted in January of 2014.

-Rocco’s behaviors changed from over-exuberant greetings to no longer approaching in a friendly manner.
 His owners followed the training regiment as per the installer.
 For a few weeks, Rocco seemed alright but then it all went to Hades in a handbag.
 It is common for undesired behaviors to show up days, weeks, even months after installation.
-Dogs forget the boundary lines and begin associating the shock with other things.
-The shock fence was a major component in Rocco’s declining behaviors.
+Rocco’s behaviors changed from over-exuberant greetings to no longer approaching in a friendly manner.
+He would go to the boundary and growl.
+The shock fence was a major component in Rocco’s declining behaviors and here is why.

-Behavioral change is only one concern with shock fences.
+Behavioral changes are not the only concern with shock fences.
 Here are others:

 - The collars can malfunction leading to constant shocking or none at all